greg-hutchinson/greenfoot/space-invaders/README.md

 ## Setting up our World
 Open Greenfoot and double-click on MyWorld.
 - Now in the editor, everywhere that there is the word MyWorld replace it with SpaceInvadersWorld.
 (Note the capitalization).
-Change the size to 1024 by 800.
+- Change the size to 1024 by 800.
 // super(1024, 800, 1);
 - Lets set a nice space type background as well.

+## Saving our Work and adding some icons and sounds
+- Take note of the directory where your work will be saved.
+When you do a save as ...
+You should get a dialog that tells you where everything is currently being saved to.
+Write it down for later.
+However, don't complete the save As ... - just do a save for now.

 ## Reminder - Animation
 Remember that animation is achieved by placing an object at an x, y location on the screen.
 Everytime the screen is redrawn if that x and/or y coordinate has changed the object will appear as if it had moved there.
 This can be thought of much like movie frames in film.

 ## Understanding Objects